 Multiple sclerosis (MS) affects the quality of life of over one million adults in the United States.
-Southlake Neurology & Neurophysiology Clinic in Southlake, Texas, is designated by the National Multiple Sclerosis Society as a provider of comprehensive and coordinated care for multiple sclerosis.
+Southlake Neurology & Sleep Wellness Clinic in Southlake, Texas, is designated by the National Multiple Sclerosis Society as a provider of comprehensive and coordinated care for multiple sclerosis.
 Dr. Asher Imam, D.O., F.A.A.N. and the staff take a multidisciplinary approach for treating MS symptoms and offer the compassionate support you need to cope with MS-related health changes.
 Schedule a consultation for multiple sclerosis with Southlake Neurology & Neurophysiology Clinic and Southlake Sleep Wellness Clinic by calling the office or booking one online today.

 Multiple sclerosis is an autoimmune disease that affects your central nervous system, which includes your brain and spinal cord.

 In MS, your immune system attacks the protective covering over your nerve fibers, which affects the communication between your brain and the rest of your body.
 Over time, the connection continues to break down and ultimately can result in permanent damage or destruction of the nerves which can eventually lead to a disability if left untreated.

 The cause of multiple sclerosis isn’t known.
 While there’s no cure, the team at Southlake Neurology & Neurophysiology Clinic focuses on slowing down the progression of the disease and ensuring your symptoms are well-controlled.

 Multiple sclerosis symptoms vary significantly from person to person and depend on which nerve fibers are under attack and how active your immune system is.

 Multiple functions in your body may be disrupted by MS symptoms, including: